therealnicoroshi/modlist/README.md

 You will need to use the X (swan dive) or C (Shorter Dive) keys before jumping to trigger a short or long dive animation for Leaps of faith.

-Dying during Scripted battle scenes within the town may stick the player in bleed out because of Shadow of Skyrim.
+Dying during Scripted battle scenes within the Midwood Isle may stick the player in bleed out because of Shadow of Skyrim.
 If this happens return to previous save and replay.

 Animations for Dragons may get stuck during scripted events like when you read the Elder Scroll at the time wound.